JuliaHammenberg/tretton/README.md

 **Unit Tests**

 I added unit tests to the solution to ensure that the application is working as intended.
-An improvment would be to them for each component and doing them while coding the functionality.

 To run the tests